BingyuMao/vanco_2cm/README.md

 ## Overview

-The PKRNN-2CM model integrates an RNN for predicting PK parameters and a 2CM PK model for concentration calculation.
+The PKRNN-2CM model integrates an RNN for PK parameter estimation and a 2CM PK model for generating concentration trajectory.
 This model has been developed using time series EHR data from a cohort of 5,483 patients.

 <img src="PKRNN-2CM model architecture.png"/> <br>